danielkleebinder/cryptonauts/README.md

 Proposal for future changes
 ---------------------------
 We are masters students and were told to develop some sort of smart contract given a certain time frame.
 I think this part of the lecture was done perfectly well.

+Even tough it is not part of this lecture, I really really like fancy and beautiful UIs and I think they are an important part of modern DAPPs using Smart Contracts and Web3.
+Please consider putting a bit more of the total grading on the UI :-)

 ---------------------------